 - We as a school are aware of the need for open communication between stakeholders.
 All sections of the school organisation must understand its role and responsibilities.
 We understand the need to ensure this policy is a living document, known and understood by all. - Our Home/School agreement seeks to establish an active partnership between parents, staff and governors.
 Parents know that the School acts to prevent bullying and not just deal with bullying incidents. - We have an Induction process for students.
-Every effort is made to ensure that students transfer to The Prescot with ease, and are comfortable in their new surroundings and are clear about how to communicate any concerns. - Mid-year arrivals are reassured that bullying is not permitted and shown where to go for support. - Our staff do not wait for bullying to be proved before it is acted against.
-A positive, caring ethos demands a Prevention of Bullying Policy in operation throughout the school, focusing on embedding a positive ethos. - As a School we make it clear to everyone that bullying is not tolerated and reinforce that message at every opportunity.
+Every effort is made to ensure that students transfer to The Prescot School with ease, and are comfortable in their new surroundings and are clear about how to communicate any concerns. - Mid-year arrivals are reassured that bullying is not permitted and shown where to go for support.

+• As a School we make it clear to everyone that bullying is not tolerated and reinforce that message at every opportunity.